ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/helpers/downcast.md

 Note that in this example we create two elements, which is not possible by using the previously mentioned `elementToElement()` helper.

 <info-box>
 	For editor users, the best way to interact with complex structures is to act as independent entities and stay intact, for instance, when copied, pasted, and edited.
-CKEditor 5 allows that through the {@link module:widget/utils~toWidget widget API}.
+CKEditor&nbsp;5 allows that through the {@link module:widget/utils~toWidget widget API}.
 If you want to learn how to use it on top of `elementToStructure()`, be sure to check out the {@link framework/tutorials/implementing-a-block-widget Implementing a block widget} tutorial.
 </info-box>

 ### Handling model element’s children